wovo/hwcpp/docs/hwcpp-primer.md

 When you use bmptk, this will be set to a sensible value and after downloading a terminal window will be started with that baudrate.
-If you don't use bmptk you must define the baudrate macro at the compiler command line, and start your terminal application accordingly.
+If you don't use bmptk you can define the baudrate macro at the compiler command line (or live with the default of 9600), and start your terminal application accordingly.

 If you prefer to use &lt;&lt; operators, you can make a cout object from a uart and use that object.
 The object constructor takes care of calling init() on the uart.
-Currently bmptk doen't support global objects with a non-trivial constructor, hence such a cout object must be created locally.
+Currently bmptk doen't support global objects with a non-trivial constructor, hence such a cout object must be created locally
+(but it can be passed around).

 <!-- update example( input, "arduino-uno/hello-cout/main.cpp" ) -->
 ~~~C++